How We Teach & Support

 - Team building challenges

-These Wellbeing Assembly messages are followed up in Tribes groups directly after assembly and also within the classrooms throughout the year.
+These Wellbeing Assembly messages are followed up our classrooms after assembly and often at Year Level Assemblies later in the week.
 Our wellbeing messages are ingrained into the curriculum to ensure that they are not “token efforts”.
 We believe it is important to explicitly teach the skills and strategies students need build their capacity to be resilient, socially responsible and respectful in their relationships.

 Affirming the value and uniqueness of each person.
 Treating others the way you would like to be treated; recognising and appreciating individual and cultural differences; and offering feedback that encourages growth.

-Treating others kindly; stating appreciation for unique qualities, gifts, skills and contributions; avoiding negative remarks, name calling, hurtful gestures and behaviours.
+Treating others with care; stating appreciation for unique qualities, gifts, skills and contributions; avoiding negative remarks, name calling, hurtful gestures and behaviours.

 Aiming to improve on your own personal efforts; striving towards an optimum level across all aspects of the curriculum.